-These breast cancers are larger than stage I cancers and/or have spread to a few lymph nodes.
-While surgery is the most common treatment, radiation therapy is often recommended after surgery to reduce the risk of cancer spreading or returning.
+Breast cancers at stage II are larger than stage I cancers and/or have spread to a few lymph nodes.
+While surgery is the most common treatment for stage II breast cancer, radiation therapy is often recommended after surgery to reduce the risk of cancer spreading or returning.

-Tumors at this stage are larger than 5 cm, or the cancer is growing into nearby skin or muscle tissue or has spread to many nearby lymph nodes.
-While surgery is the most common treatment, radiation therapy is often recommended after breast cancer surgery to reduce the risk of cancer spreading or returning.
+Tumors at stage III are larger than 5 cm, or the cancer is growing into nearby skin or muscle tissue or has spread to many nearby lymph nodes.
+While surgery is the most common treatment for stage III breast cancer, radiation therapy is often recommended after breast cancer surgery to reduce the risk of cancer spreading or returning.

 Proton therapy is often the best way to treat recurrent tumors in areas that have previously been treated with radiation therapy.

 Treating previously irradiated areas can be challenging.
 The healthy tissues around the recurrent tumor do not fully “forget” the previous radiation dose, and any added dose continues to increase the risk of normal tissue injury.
 Proton beam therapy may enable doctors to better concentrate the dose to the target and limit it elsewhere, allowing re-treatment with radiation in select patients.